Careers

 Overview of Mental Health Internships in the Mental Health Department:

-Interns in the Mental Health Department can be part of our Office Based Teams either in Shoreline or Edmonds; or can be part of the School Based Team based out of Edmonds.
-The first month of internship is focused on providing training and structure to help you begin your journey as a clinician.
-In a “typical” 20-hour-a-week, you will spend approximately 60% in direct service, 20% in indirect service delivery such as documentation/client files and 20% in training and supervision.
-A typical internship caseload will consist of 12-15 clients.
+Interns in the Mental Health department can join either our office-based teams in Shoreline or Edmonds, or our school-based team, which operates out of one of our Shoreline offices and primarily serves the Edmonds, Everett, Shoreline, and Mukilteo school districts.
+The first month of the internship is dedicated to training and providing structure to help interns begin their journey as therapists.
+Interns are required to complete a monthly timesheet to track their schedule and hours with CHS.
+In a typical 20-hour workweek, interns will spend approximately 60% of their time in direct service, 20% in indirect service (such as documentation), and 20% in training and supervision.
+A standard caseload for an intern will range from 12 to 15 clients.

-- School-based Mental Health: In providing mental health treatment to children and youth, often the easiest place to meet with our clients is at their schools.
-Based mostly out of our Edmonds location, school-based interns will be assigned to various schools in several school districts such as Edmonds, Everett, and Mukilteo School Districts.
-Emphasis of this internship is providing structured, systemic care for clients within their schools, connecting with families, educators, and school staff to provide well-rounded supports for the client.
+School-based Mental Health: In providing mental health treatment to children and youth, often the easiest place to meet with our clients is at their schools.
+Based mostly out of our Shoreline location, school-based interns will be assigned to various schools in several school districts such as Edmonds, Shoreline, Everett, and Mukilteo School Districts.
+The emphasis of this internship is providing structured, systemic care for clients within their schools, connecting with families, educators, and school staff to provide well-rounded support for clients.
+We work with issues such as depression, suicidal ideation, anxiety, trauma, grief and loss, crisis, family disruptions and transitions, to name a few.

 Eligibility